CyberEthicalMe/blog-articles/cko8hg9ys01ein8s1gsui7069.md

 ## `02_keystrokes_hex.txt`

-Now it's time forhex to actual key values conversion.
-For this I'm using the modified version of the AliBawazeEer's script:
+Now it's time for to actual key values conversion.
+For this, I'm using the modified version of the AliBawazeEer's script:

 ```python
 # Original version by AliBawazeEer